-3.4 Children Missing from Education (CME)
+3.3 Children Missing from Education (CME)

-Absence from school is a safeguarding issue.
 A child going missing from education is a potential indicator of abuse or neglect including sexual exploitation, FGM, child exploitation, child criminal exploitation or risk of radicalisation.
 We recognise our statutory duty to follow the guidance relating to any child we are aware of who for example does not begin school as expected, or moves with no forwarding school known.
 There are various reasons a child may be deemed as CME which include, but are not limited to: